ishmaelthedestroyer/backbone-birthday/README.md

 http://www.it-ebooks.info/book/2330/

 ## How this could be improved
 * Concatenation - I separated the scripts for modularization.
-Requiring all these scripts if obviously bad for performance, and the concatenation process could be automated with Grunt. <br />
+Requiring all these scripts sf obviously bad for performance, and the concatenation process could be automated with Grunt. <br />
 * Minification - Again, performance reasons. <br />
 * birthdayMonth - The birthdayMonth object exposes two functions that never get called while setting up and managing all the event listeners internally.
-This could be delegated to an init() function.
+The event listeners could be delegated to an `init()` function that calls the birthdayMonth `setMonth` function.